ae-freeman/startr/README.md

 sharing podcasts and interviews with people in all sorts of jobs.

-This site uses node.js and is deployed on Netlify.
+This site uses node.js and is deployed on Heroku.

 ## Learning